vitaly-t/pg-promise/README.md

 Leading and trailing spaces around property names are ignored.

-It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all.
+It is important to know that while property values `null` and `undefined` are both formatted as `null`, an error is thrown when the property doesn't exist at all (except for `partial` replacements - see below).

+Version 3.2.0 added support for `partial` replacements, which when used will simply ignore variables that do not exist in the formatting object.

 #### `this` reference